oleh19127/Sorting-files-by-extension/README.md

 5. Write in the terminal or cmd: go mod init mod && go mod tidy && go build sort.go

-6. You can remove file: sort.go
+6. You can remove files: sort.go, go mod, go.sum

 5. You can move the compiled file where you want and run it on your system